Battle of Norfolk: Battle

 Iraq, and the securing of the Safwan Airfield for the Coalition Forces-Iraqi Cease-Fire negotiations.

 During the operation, over 50 enemy combat vehicles were destroyed and over 1,700 Iraqi soldiers were captured.

 During the battle, the 4th Battalion, 37th Armor, 2nd Brigade, 1st Infantry Division engaged elements of five Iraqi Divisions, destroyed numerous combat vehicles and captured over 450 enemy soldiers, ensuring an unprecedented victory for Coalition Forces.

 By dawn, the U.S. 1st Infantry Division controlled Objective Norfolk and the Tawakalna Mechanized Infantry Division had ceased to exist as a fighting force.
 A total of eight Iraqi divisions were destroyed.
 Task Force 1-41 Infantry had around a dozen combat vehicles destroyed, including multiple M1A1 Abrams tanks, during combat operations.
 The 2nd Armored Division(Fwd) and the 1st Infantry Division destroyed 550 Iraqi tanks and 480 other armored vehicles during combat operations.
 Approximately 11,500 Iraqi soldiers surrendered to the 1st Infantry Division by the end of combat operations.
-The 2nd Armored Division(Fwd) suffered 4 M1A1 Abrams tanks destroyed during combat operations.
+The 2nd Armored Division(Fwd) suffered 5 M1A1 Abrams tanks destroyed or damaged during combat operations.
 It also suffered the loss of 5 Bradley Infantry Fighting Vehicles.
 The 1st Infantry Division, including the 2nd Armored Division(Fwd), suffered 21 soldiers killed in action and another 67 soldiers wounded in action by the end of combat operations.